kenjis/ci-phpunit-test/README.md

 ## How to generate test result report

-Use phpunit-frames.xsl file to replade file vendor/phing/phing/etc/phpunit-frames.xsl //this change is used to show Assertions number in test report
+Use phpunit-frames.xsl file to replade file vendor/phing/phing/etc/phpunit-frames.xsl _//this change is used to show Assertions number in test report_
 After run phpunit, it will generate a build folder.
-Make sure phpunit command could be run as global.  // /usr/local/bin/phpunit And then run this command "../vendor/phing/phing/bin/phing -f build.xml" after you run phpunit command in tests folder.
+Make sure phpunit command could be run as global.  _/usr/local/bin/phpunit_
+And then run this command "../vendor/phing/phing/bin/phing -f build.xml" after you run phpunit command in tests folder.
 See [How to generate phpunit test report with phing](https://www.phing.info/guide/hlhtml/#PHPUnitReport) for details.

 ## Function/Class Reference